yoav-klein/javascript/fetch-api/02-advance/README.md

-# REST API
+# Advanced example
 ---

-A small POC of creating a REST API endpoints with frontend JavaScript communicating with them.
+Demonstrated:
+* Sending a POST request with JSON payload
+* Error handling
+* Including CSRF token (specific to Spring)
+* Sending a request with parameters